-Solvency II Regulations means Commission Delegated Regulation (EU) 2015/35 of 10 October 2014 supplementing Directive 2009/138/EC of the European Parliament and of the Council on the taking up and pursuit of the business of insurance and reinsurance (Solvency II).
+Solvency II Regulation means Commission Delegated Regulation (EU) 2015/35 of 10 October 2014 supplementing Directive 2009/138/EC of the European Parliament and of the Council on the taking up and pursuit of the business of insurance and reinsurance (Solvency II).

-Solvency Capital Requirement means the Solvency Capital Requirement or the group Solvency Capital Requirement referred to in, or any other capital requirement howsoever described in, the Applicable Regulations.
+Solvency Capital Requirement means any of the Solvency Capital Requirement of the Issuer or the Solvency Capital Requirement of the Group (as applicable) referred to in, or any other capital requirement relating to the Issuer or the Group (other than the Minimum Capital Requirement) howsoever described in, the Applicable Regulations from time to time.

-Solvent means the Issuer is (i) able to pay its debts owed under Senior Obligations and under Parity Obligations as they fall due and (ii) its Assets exceed its Liabilities (other than its Liabilities under Junior Obligations).
+Solvent means the Issuer is able to pay its debts owed in respect of Senior Obligations and Parity Obligations as they fall due and its Assets exceed its Liabilities (other than its Liabilities in respect of Junior Obligations).